 Have you ever been in a situation where you faced difficulty in ending the email?
 Or were you too confused as to how you can complete a particular conversation in an email?
 Did you ever feel that you could have ended the email in a better way to get a much better outcome?

-This article will hold your hand as a friend and guide you on how to end an email appropriately
+This guide will hold your hand as a friend and lead you on how to end an email appropriately.

 We present before you four types of email closing that work in the majority of the professional situations today.